DominikGithub/price_forecasting/README.md

 ![data gaps](./plots/3_gap_line.png)
 _Samples count per day_

-Data cleansing by interpolation over small time step gaps for a clean training dataset.
+Data cleansing by interpolation over small time step gaps.

 #### Feature engineering
 Two situations with regards to the feature dimensions have been compared for the XGBoost.
 Raw time series only as feature input, in constrast to extracting additional common metrics from the price.